Mitral valve prolapse - degrees, causes, symptoms, treatment of MVP. Mitral valve prolapse: symptoms, treatment and prognosis

 • Some problems related to vision.

-Such symptoms are divided into a number of separate syndromes.
+These symptoms are divided into a number of separate syndromes.
 We are talking about hereditary diseases.
-Some of them develop along with valve prolapse.
-In such cases, diagnosis is necessary to exclude Klinefelter's syndrome or Marfan's syndrome.
+Some of them develop together with valve prolapse.
+In such cases, diagnosis is necessary to exclude Klinefelter syndrome or Marfan syndrome.

 Signs of acquired mitral valve prolapse

 • Secondary prolapse sometimes develops against the background of myocardial infarction.
-As a rule, these are sudden manifestations of a number of characteristic signs along with symptoms of myocardial infarction.
-List of symptoms: severe pain in the chest, shortness of breath, irregular heart beats, dizziness, sudden loss of consciousness, coughing spells, pink foam from the mouth.
-All of these symptoms are a strong argument about the immediate appeal for emergency medical help.
-Delay with effective competent treatment is fraught with the risk of death for the patient.
+As a rule, these are sudden manifestations of a number of characteristic signs along with the symptoms of myocardial infarction.
+List of symptoms: severe pain in the chest, shortness of breath, disturbances in the rhythm of heartbeats, dizziness, sudden loss of consciousness, coughing attacks, the appearance of pink foam from the mouth.
+All of these symptoms are a compelling reason to immediately seek emergency medical help.
+Delay in effective competent treatment is fraught with the risk of death for the patient.

-• The second possible reason for the development of an acquired defect is the infliction of a severe or moderate injury to the chest area, if such an action leads to a rupture of the chords that regulate the process of opening and closing the valve.
-At the same time, the heartbeat may become more frequent, there is a feeling of improper functioning of the heart, shortness of breath and coughing fits with pink discharge.
-Such symptoms should be the basis for calling an ambulance.
+• The second possible reason for the development of an acquired defect is the infliction of severe or moderate trauma to the chest area, if such an action leads to rupture of the chordae, which regulate the process of opening and closing the valve.
+In this case, the heart rate may increase, there may be a feeling that the heart is not working properly, shortness of breath and coughing attacks with pink discharge.
+Such symptoms should be the basis for calling emergency medical help.

 Note.
-Please note that only doctors in the Russian Federation and in a number of post-Soviet countries use this classification.
-Note also that the degree of prolapse is not an accurate reflection of circulatory disorders.
-Therefore, mitral valve prolapse of the first and second degree usually does not significantly impair blood flow and in most cases does not require medical intervention.
+Please note that this classification is used only by doctors in the Russian Federation and in a number of post-Soviet countries.
+Please also note that the degree of prolapse is not an accurate reflection of circulatory problems.
+Therefore, first and second degree mitral valve prolapse usually does not significantly impair blood flow and in most cases does not require medical intervention.

-Should we be afraid of complications with such a defect?
+Should I be afraid of complications with such a defect?

 Possible negative complications:

-1. Incorrect closure of the valves causes blood to enter the atrial cavity.
-Sometimes heart failure is a consequence of the pronounced development of mitral valve insufficiency.
+1. Improper closure of the valves causes blood to enter the atrium cavity.
+Sometimes heart failure is a consequence of severe development of mitral valve insufficiency.

 2. There is a risk of infective endocarditis.
-It is an inflammation of the inner lining of the heart.
-You should pay attention to such symptoms - a change in body temperature, weakness, pain in the joints, impaired heartbeat, signs of jaundice, a network of petechial hemorrhages on the skin.
+We are talking about inflammation of the inner lining of the heart.
+You should pay attention to the following symptoms - changes in body temperature, weakness, pain in the joints, irregular heartbeat, signs of jaundice, a network of pinpoint hemorrhages on the skin.

-3. Signs of arrhythmia are felt, dizziness, fainting are possible.
+3. Signs of arrhythmia are felt, dizziness and fainting are possible.

-4. The risk of a sudden acute violation of the blood supply to the brain increases.
+4. The risk of sudden acute disruption of blood supply to the brain increases.
 A stroke carries the risk of serious consequences, including death.
-Such a risk should be excluded, first of all, for people over fifty years old.
+Such a risk should be excluded, especially for people over fifty years of age.

 How does mitral valve prolapse manifest in children?

-For children, defects in the heart valves of the primary type (violation of the structure of the connective tissue) are most characteristic.
+For children, heart valve defects of the primary type (disturbance in the structure of connective tissue) are most common.
 Symptoms of the disease are sluggish or absent altogether.
-Usually, anomalies of this kind are discovered during an examination for other medical problems.
+Usually these types of abnormalities are discovered during examination for other medical problems.

 Signs of mitral valve prolapse in children and adults

-Symptoms in children and adults are practically the same.
-This disease belongs to the list of minor anomalies in the development of the heart.
-Such pathologies, as a rule, do not prevent the child from fully studying, relaxing and playing sports.
+Symptoms in children and adults are practically no different.
+This disease belongs to the list of minor anomalies of heart development.
+Such pathologies, as a rule, do not interfere with the child’s ability to fully engage in studies, rest and play sports.

-However, there is a risk of developing arrhythmia or a number of other complications, so children with such anomalies are referred for regular preventive examinations and counseling in the cardiologist's office.
+However, there is a risk of developing arrhythmia or a number of other complications, so children with such anomalies are referred for regular preventive examinations and consultations in the cardiologist's office.

 What should pregnant women do if they have mitral valve prolapse?

-This type of anomaly in the heart valve of a pregnant woman cannot bring significant harm to her or her child.
-During the course of pregnancy and childbirth, there should not be any special complications.
+This type of anomaly in the heart valve of a pregnant woman cannot cause significant harm to her or her child.
+There should not be any special complications during pregnancy and childbirth.

-In a mother with valve prolapse, children do not differ in body weight and ability to develop from those children who were born by absolutely healthy mothers.
+Children born to a mother with valve prolapse are no different in body weight and developmental ability from those children born to absolutely healthy mothers.
 Babies are born on time and in the vast majority of cases without specific problems.

 Note.
-If you are planning a pregnancy, be sure to undergo an examination using a special, very informative, simple, painless and affordable study - echocardiography (ECG).
+If you are planning a pregnancy, be sure to undergo examination using a special, very informative, simple, painless and affordable test - echocardiography (ECG).

-Make sure that the volume of blood that is returned back in a full cycle of circulation is normal.
-Learn about the degree of mitral valve insufficiency if you have been diagnosed with it.
-Negative consequences with such anomalies are extremely rare, but this does not mean that you should not consult a specialist about them.
+Make sure that the volume of blood that is returned back in the full circulation cycle is normal.
+Find out the severity of mitral valve regurgitation if you have it.
+Negative consequences from such anomalies are extremely rare, but this does not mean that you should not consult a specialist about them.

-Help for patients with heart valve anomalies is needed in such cases:
+Help for patients with heart valve abnormalities is necessary in the following cases:

-• A sharply deteriorating state of health, manifested in weakness, shortness of breath, "bubbling" breathing and the appearance of foam from the mouth.
+• Sharply deteriorating health, manifested in weakness, shortness of breath, “bubbling” breathing and foaming at the mouth.
 Such symptoms indicate the return of a large part of the blood flow to the left atrium.
 Regurgitation can lead to pulmonary edema.

-• Sudden loss of consciousness, which is possible with insufficient blood flow to the brain (due to malfunctions of the heart muscle), which also indicates an arrhythmia.
+• Sudden loss of consciousness, which is possible due to insufficient blood flow to the brain (due to malfunctions of the heart muscle), which also indicates arrhythmia.

 • Feeling weak, which may indicate infective endocarditis.
-This is a rather serious complication of valve defects.
+This is a fairly serious complication of valve defects.

-• Inability to concentrate while performing work functions.
+• Inability to concentrate when performing work functions.

 • Signs of pronounced fatigue, even if there is no reason for this.